Seyi38/Species-Distribution-Model/README.md

 5. Digital Elevation Model: https://planetarycomputer.microsoft.com/dataset/cop-dem-glo-30
 6. Sentinel-2 Level-2A: https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a

-***The project consists of three (3) Jupyter notebooks used for Data extraction and preprocessing, EDA and Model building.
-Note that the notebooks may not load without being downloaded due to size**
+**The project consists of three (3) Jupyter notebooks used for Data extraction and preprocessing, EDA, and Model building.
+Note that the notebooks may not load without being downloaded due to size.**